jiajing1993/Tencent-Interview/readme.md

 the mouse cursor moving points

 4. **Detroy Lasso**
   - Lasso will not be destroyed.
-When it is not being used. the with and height will be 0, and opacity is also 0.
-You just can see it.
+When it is not being used. the width and height will be 0, and opacity is also 0.
+It is there, but we can't see.

 5. **Custom Ghost Image on Dragging event**
   - Native Drag and Drop can only see single file image on dragging.
 To hide it, my plan is to create a hidden div to replace the image by `e.dataTransfer.setDragImage`.